nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 app also handles errors occur during the invocation of API calls.
 In general, the app provides the following types of error handling.

 * For errors resulting from incorrectly formatted command lines, the app returns an error message with suggestions on improving the command line.

 * For errors caused by faulty API calls, the app will return an error message and will ask the user to restart the app to attempt reconnection.

-### Error Handling for Commands without Sufficient Parameters
+### Commands without Sufficient Parameters

 When user initiates a `find` command without already setting a parameter to search, the app will not accept the input and will return an exception `EmptyParameterException` and asks the user to input a valid filter parameter first.

-### Error Handling for Commands with Invalid Parameters
+### Commands with Invalid Parameters

 When user enters a command to be parsed through `Parser()` with the wrong number of parameters, the app will not continue the process and will return an exception `InvalidParameterException` and showcase user the correct parameters to use.

-### Error Handling for Commands with Invalid Filters
+### Commands with Invalid Filters

 When user initiates a `filter` command with an invalid filter, the app will return an exception `InvalidFilterException` and will list out all the possible filters.